woojoo666/arcana-notes/notes11.md

 we would need a special syntax for only inserting once?

-###
+### Lumino Exploration - Access and Spawn bindings are Static

+(in this section I reference the pub-sub mechanisms that I use in the `lumino.js` interpreter.
+These "bindings" are objects I use to store values and propagate changes throughout the network)

-bindings are actually all static too at least, the ones for spawn and access they read from some address in the actor, either do a spawn or a prop access, and then put the result in another address but those addresses are static so the internal behavior of each actor is actually just a static network of bindings
+* bindings are actually all static too
+* at least, the ones for spawn and access
+* they read from some address in the actor, either do a spawn or a prop access, and then put the result in another address
+* but those addresses are static
+* so the internal behavior of each actor is actually just a static network of bindings

-well aside from the inbox linked-list / iterator which is dynamic
+* well aside from the inbox linked-list / iterator
+* which is dynamic

+### Lumino Exploration - insertion binding

+currently we have two binding classes and one actor class just for handling insertions

+all this really is just to handle dynamic bindings that point to external actors

+i considered re-using spawn bindings and storing next-item actors onto an address and if i need to re-bind, change the address in the template, and then re-spawn but that would also trigger any listeners attached to the inbox_value

+one type of binding is for the insertion, whether or not the insertion exists and the other type is for the insertion value so if the insertion moves or gets destructed, the first binding gets triggered if the insertion value changes, the second binding gets triggered

+actually we may need to split insertion binding into two parts
+1. binding to the target
+2. binding to the source
+because we need to listen to when the target changes (so we can remove our insertion from old target, and add insertion to new target) and also when the source changes (tell the current target that the source value changed)

+so actually we may need three types of bindings just for handling insertion:
+1. one is for the target actor
+2. one is for the source value
+3. one is for existence

+another thing to notice
+spawn and access bindings are completely internal insertion bindings and next-item bindings are the only bindings that go between actors

+### Handling Insertions Using a Reduction IV

+even with reduction
+you are technically creating a new actor for every insertion since in a reactive language like mine you would have to keep every step in the reduction "alive" in case, say, the first insertion changes that change has to ripple through the entire reduction

+### Lumino Exploration - insertion binding II

+actually i think i'm thinking about insertion bindings wrong it's true that we need to listen to when the target and source change but actually, there are already bindings there that notify us of those changes the target address should already contain a `Binding` object and the source address too so we first figure out what actor the target points to, and then insert to it the value at the source in other words, we evaluate the `Binding` at the target address, get the actor, and then take the `Binding` at the source address and insert it into the actor then we subscribe to the target address, so that if the target ever changes,
+    we remove our insertion from the previous target and send it to the new target since we are sending the source `Binding` to the target, the target can directly subscribe to when the source value changes